Refinitiv/websocket-api/Applications/Examples/EDP/python/README.md

 ----------------:|-----------|
 `--user`         | REQUIRED.
 Username to use when authenticating via Username/Password to the Gateway.
 `--password`     | REQUIRED.
 Password to use when authenticating via Username/Password to the Gateway.
+`--clientid`     | REQUIRED.
+Client ID aka AppKey generated using AppGenerator, to use when authenticating with Gateway.
 `--hostname`     | REQUIRED.
 Hostname of the Elektron Real-Time Service.
 `--auth_hostname`| OPTIONAL.
 Hostname of the EDP Gateway.
-Defaults to api.edp.thomsonreuters.com.
+Defaults to api.refinitiv.com.
 `--auth_port`    | OPTIONAL.
 Port of the EDP Gateway.
 Defaults to 443.
 `--port`         | OPTIONAL.
 Port of the Elektron Real-Time Service.
 Defaults to 443.
 `--scope`        | OPTIONAL.
 An authorization scope to include when authenticating.
 Defaults to 'trapi'.